aviraldg/horizonello/README.md

  * Visual styling and ease of use (least important): The user interface is easy to use and looks good.

+## Running project

+To run the project, clone this repository and open it up in your terminal and run `npm start` then visit [localhost:3000](http://localhost:3000).

+To delete `List` data run `npm run clean`.

 ## Schema

 We represent our Trello-like board using a single entity: `List`s.
 Our board